Skip to main content

 Applying Intuition at the Workplace

 There are several areas where intuition can be applied at the workplace.
-Here’s a quick overview – do get more details from the book / full summaryThe Power of Intuition summary_using intuition at the workplace
+Here’s a quick overview – do get more details from the full book summary.

 In the book, Klein specifically zooms in (in great detail) on several key tools, including: